 Proof of work vs proof of stake comparison

-Proof of Work (PoW) is a widespread consensus algorithm used in cryptocurrencies.
-This algorithm stands behind the most popular cryptocurrency Bitcoin, and many other cryptos.
+Proof of Work, or shortly PoW, is a widespread consensus algorithm used in cryptocurrencies.
+This algorithm stands behind the most popular cryptocurrency Bitcoin, and many other cryptos that are, in fact, its hard forks have followed the same pattern.
 However, this model is not perfect, and it has faced a lot of criticism, mostly, because of the amount of electricity the PoW-oriented facilities consume.
+For instance, some reports say that Bitcoin in the worst times consumes as much energy as a small country such as Belgium, Switzerland, or even Argentina.
 Therefore, the crypto community has been long looking for alternatives, and Proof of Stake (PoS) has become one of such options helping to avoid this issue.
 However, PoS is not a panacea to all the possible issues as it comes with some specific flaws as well.
 In this article, we are going to study both approaches to highlight their pros and cons.

 What are consensus mechanisms?

 In terms of blockchain, a consensus is a mechanism that helps to attain agreement among different systems or distributed processes on the data value or the state of the network.
 The consensus mechanism is fault-tolerant and resilient therefore it is perfect for financial settlements and record-keeping.
 It makes cryptocurrency transactions reliable and represents a crucial component of decentralized systems.

 Centralized platforms always keep their registries private.
 They are managed by a single administrator or a limited group of administrators responsible for the maintenance of the database and its updates.
 In such systems, no consensus is required as these administrators take the managing role on themselves.